Peer Reviews: Understanding Their Role in Modern Performance Management

 - Provide guaranteed anonymity whenever possible.
 This will help ensure that employees can provide feedback without fear of reprisal if their review of the individual is negative.

 - Make sure that anyone providing a peer review has a good understanding of the individual’s job duties and the required skills for the job.
 They must also work with that person regularly.

 - Don’t tie peer reviews to any form of reward.
 Raises should never depend on what a person’s coworkers say about them, as this could lead to an employee cultivating relationships to influence raises rather than doing their job.

 - Mix up the questions provided to various peers so that you get a good overall picture of the individual being reviewed.

 Ultimately, peer reviews provide managers and employers with access to vital information that would otherwise be unavailable.
-They offer an insider’s view into the employee’s ability to do their job, their level of performance, and help determine what additional training or coaching should be provided.
+They offer an insider’s view into the employee’s ability to do their job and their level of performance and help determine what additional training or coaching should be provided.
 However, peer reviews are only one part of modern performance management and should be used only in conjunction with other tools and metrics, such as regular check-ins and conversations.